Axe (film): Plot

-Lomax attempts to rape Lisa while she sleeps in the middle of the night, but she stops the assault by slashing his neck with a straight razor, killing him.
-She drags his body to the bathtub and dismembers it with a hatchet.
-She stuffs Lomax's dismembered body parts into a steamer trunk.
+Lomax attempts to rape Lisa while she sleeps, but she stops the assault by slashing his neck with a straight razor, killing him.
+She drags his body to the bathtub, dismembers it with a hatchet, and stuffs the body parts into a steamer trunk.
 The following morning, Billy helps her carry the trunk into the attic, unaware of its contents.
 When he discovers blood dripping out of it, he opens the lid to find Lomax's body inside.
 Lisa lies and claims that Steele killed him.

 Billy and Lisa go into the woods to talk about the incident away from Steele.
 She calmly unveils a straight razor, but Billy takes it from her hand, presuming she passed it over to him to arm himself against Steele.
 Lisa makes Steele a sandwich in the kitchen upon returning to the house.
 He comments on her physical beauty, to which she does not respond, which enrages him.
-Steele drags Lisa upstairs to the parlor where her grandfather is watching television, and the two scuffle.
+Steele drags Lisa upstairs to the parlor, where her grandfather is watching television, and the two of them scuffle.
 She manages to grab a hatchet near the fireplace and kills him with it.

 When Billy returns, he finds Steele missing; Lisa claims he was gone when she returned.
 Lisa prepares tomato soup for Billy and her grandfather in the upstairs parlor.
-While eating the soup, Billy finds Steele's ring inside his bowl.
-He watches in horror as Steele's body dislodges from the chimney flue and tumbles out of the fireplace.
-Lisa pays no attention, quietly humming while feeding her grandfather.
-Billy flees in horror and runs outside, where he is shot to death by the police, searching for the trio.
+While eating the soup, Billy finds Steele's ring inside his bowl and watches in horror as Steele's body dislodges from the chimney flue and tumbles out of the fireplace.
+Lisa pays no attention and quietly hums as she feeds her grandfather.
+Billy flees in horror and runs outside, where he is shot to death by the police.